Skip to Content

 As is the case with many rockhounding locations, some are public, some are private, and the most important thing to do before you head out to any location is to research the local laws and regulations.

-In other cases, you can collect only a certain amount of rocks from state parks.
-When it comes to private lands, you should always ask for permission first.
+In other circumstances, you can only collect a certain number of rocks from state parks.
+Always get permission before entering private land.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):